 How to Make Tempeh that is Tender and Delicious

-With all of its superior nutritional attributes and ease of cooking (not to mention the ease of having an unopened package on hand), successful ways to cook tempeh can remain elusive for some, and that is why I want to share how I cook tempeh that it is tender and delicious.
 The key step is to quickly boil thin tempeh slices before marinating and cooking them.
 It’s that simple!
-Because it is made from soaked and only partly cooked soybeans, the tempeh still has some of the bite of an uncooked bean and the boiling process softens and moistens it.
+Because tempeh is made from soaked and only partly cooked soybeans, it still has some of the bite of an uncooked bean and the boiling process softens and moistens it.
 After boiling, the softer and less dry tempeh will absorb flavors and liquid from the marinade more easily, making it very tasty.
 You could steam it but because we are going to cook noodles in the pot of water after we cook the tempeh, boiling makes sense.
 I also think boiling gives it a chance to gain more water, versus steaming.

 Above: 1.
 Boiled slabs of tempeh being moved from water to marinade.
 2. Slabs of tempeh sitting in marinade.
 3. Tempeh slabs searing on its second side in cast iron pan (any type works).